bobbyhiddn/Magi_CLI/README.md

 #### Spell Improvements

 - Spellcraft: Allow the use of arcane variables in '.spell' scrolls for more dynamic spell weaving.
 I want spellcraft to be a versatile tool that can be used to accomplish more than just basic tasks without having to go too far into specifics on the users side.
-I'd like to eventually design a 'recording' system that can remember your next few commands.
+I'd like to eventually design a 'recording' system that can remember your last few commands.

 - Runecraft: Implement a way to save runes to a tome directory and allow them to be executed from the CLI.
 Allow runes to be saved as .spell files.
 Something like that.

 - Astral_Realm: We need to figure out if flask is all we need backend wise.
+Also looking into FastUI and FastAPI.

 #### General Improvements